 3. Ethical Aspects

 The author should not use ideas, research or records of others without quoting them.
 The corresponding author is responsible for all the contents of the manuscript.
 Authors must deposit data, strains or other materials in scientific collections (e.g., culture collections, herbaria, GenBank, etc.) to make it possible to repeat the experiments and perform future research.
 Research published in the PNIE must have been conducted in accordance with institutional, national and international guidelines concerning the use of animals in research and/or the sampling of endangered species.
 For the policies on research and publication ethics that are not stated in these instructions, the Guidelines on Good Publication (http://publicationethics.org/resources/guidelines), Publication of Scholarly Work in Medical Journals (http://www.icmje.org/icmje-recommendations. pdf) and the Principles of Transparency and Best Practice in Scholarly Publishing (http://doaj.org/bestpractice).

 4. Conflict of Interest Statement

 All submitted manuscripts should be original and should not be under consideration by other scientific journals for publication at the same time.
 No part of the accepted manuscript should be duplicated in any other scientific journal without the prior permission of the Editorial board.
-If duplication publication related to the papers of this journal is detected, the author’s infraction will be announced in the journal, their institutes will be informed, and there will be penalties for the authors.
-Submission of a manuscript implies that: 1) the work description has not been published; 2) it is not under consideration for publication elsewhere; 3) its publication has been approved by all co-authors.
+Submitted manuscripts are screened for possible plagiarism or duplicate publication by Similarity Check upon arrival.
+If plagiarism or duplicate publication is detected, the manuscripts may be rejected, the authors will be announced in the journal, and their institutions will be informed.
+There will also be penalties for the authors.
+Submission of a manuscript implies that: 1) the work description has not been published; 2) it is not under consideration for publication elsewhere; and 3) its publication has been approved by all co-authors.